Dongyx1128/Dongyx1128/README.md

 ## Who Am I ?

-&emsp;&emsp;I’m currently learning **computer science and Technology** in University.
+&emsp;&emsp;I’m currently learning **Computer Science and Technology** in University.
 Currently in the first year of doctor's degree.
 My blog is https://Dongyx1128.github.io/.

 ## About Github